iithbt/iithbt.github.io/_posts/articles/2016-11-30-placement-phobia.md

+---
+layout: post
+title: "Placement Phobia"
+categories: articles
+excerpt: The shrill ringing of the alarm clock declares an end to a troubled night’s sleep.
+image:
+  feature: welcome.jpg
+date: 2016-11-30
+---

 **6:30 am:** The shrill ringing of the alarm clock declares an end to a troubled night’s sleep.
 A hand reaches out from under the blanket and hits the snooze button, as if in a reflex.\